 9. Muscle Shoals (2013)

-The documentary revolves around Rick Hall, the founder of Fame Studios in Muscle Shoals, Ala.
+The documentary revolves around Rick Hall, the founder of Fame Studios in Muscle Shoals, Alabama.
 This clip is here because well, all of the songs featured in the documentary sung by Franklin give us goosebumps!
 The singer actually recorded most of her classic songs in the studio.